New Immigration Rules affecting international students

 Action for Student Sponsors

 For non-sponsored students enrolling as visitors, an ETA confirmation email will not confirm an individual’s UK landing date.
-In order to comply with right to study check duties, it will therefore still be necessary to check and record the student’s actual UK arrival date to determine when their 6 months visitor permission expires.
+In order to comply with right to study check duties, it will therefore still be necessary to check and record the student’s actual UK arrival date to determine when their six months visitor permission expires.
 A student sponsor should therefore request sight of the flight ticket from such ‘non-visa nationals’ with no UK landing stamp in their passport.
-Where an ETA holder cannot use the E passport gates, Guide to faster travel through the UK border - GOV.UK (www.gov.uk), they are likely to still receive a landing stamp granting entry as a visitor, so a student sponsor can take a copy of this entry stamp.
-Student sponsors should always take a copy of a student’s passport and retain offer of study on file as best practice right to study compliance.
+Where an ETA holder cannot use the E passport gates, Guide to faster travel through the UK border - GOV.UK (www.gov.uk), they are likely to still receive a landing stamp granting entry as a visitor, so a Student Sponsor can take a copy of this entry stamp.
+Student Sponsors should always take a copy of a student’s passport and retain offer of study on file as best practice right to study compliance.

 For further information on how we can support you with to the changes in the UK Immigration Rules and how they may impact your international students and student sponsorship processes, please contact a member of the Immigration team or complete an enquiry form, below.